 The Farnsworth House, which Ludwig Mies van der Rohe designed in 1945 and built in 1951, sits in the floodplain of the Fox River in Plano, Illinois, about 55 miles west of Chicago.
 The house is a steel structure with concrete floors and travertine pavers, and its interior space is enclosed with large panes of glass held in place by simple steel frames.

 In fall 2017 staff at the Farnsworth House noticed a crack in the corner of one of the windows.
 They observed the crack, which had been caused by corrosion in the glazing pocket, worsening in the following months.
 While losing historic material is never ideal, the cracked glass presented a risk to adjacent materials as well as a safety risk, so it required replacement.
 Fortunately, the project team was ready to implement a strategy they had tested during trial repairs in 2012–13 and implemented in emergency replacements in 2013–14.
+A generous grant from The Courtenay C. & Lucy Patten Davis Foundation (Denver, CO) covered a portion of the project.

 The National Trust for Historic Preservation’s Graham Gund Architect Ashley Wilson and Silman Fellow for Preservation Engineering Allison Semrad discussed the repair process with the project coordinator, Joshua Freedland, architectural conservator from Wiss, Janney, Elstner Associates (WJE).